Dexter: You're not Chinese.

 - King of the Hill:

-So, are you Chinese or Japanese?
-Kahn:
+Hank: So, are you Chinese or Japanese?

-Laos.
+Kahn: Laos.
 We Laotian.
-Bill:

-The ocean?
+Bill: The ocean?
 What ocean?
-Kahn:

-So, are you Chinese or Japanese?
+Hank: So, are you Chinese or Japanese?

 - In the Japan episode of Total Drama World Tour, Chris wore a Chinese costume.
 Harold called him out on it (though oddly, didn't seem to care that they were also using pandas).

-- South Park
+- South Park:

 - Parodied in "City Sushi" when a Japanese sushi restaurant opens next door to City Wok.
 The residents of the town refer to both restaurants as "Chinese" — and to the area where both restaurants are situated as "Little Tokyo" — much to the frustration of the owners, who are violently racist toward each other.
 The owners put aside their differences to educate residents on Asian cultural diversity in the hopes that residents will come to share their hatred of the others' culture.
 Ultimately it's revealed that the Chinese guy is actually a white man with multiple personality disorder.